kenjutzue/Payroll-Management-System/README.md

 # Payroll Management System in C++ with Source Code Basic Information

 - Language used: C++
-- Coding Tool used: Embarcadero Dev-C++ or Any IDE that run C language
+- Coding Tool used: Embarcadero Dev-C++ or Any IDE that run C++ language
 - Type: Desktop Application
 - Database used: Text file generated